INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

 3. **Secure Response to User A:** The authority sends the signed message back to User A. User A uses **the authority’s known public key** to **decrypt** the response and verify its authenticity.
 	*If the message was indeed signed by the Public-Key Authority, it means that the public key of User B is legitimate.*

 As mentioned, **it is mandatory for the requester to possess the authority's public key** to decrypt user B's public key.
-The question is, how can we get it on our machine ?

-> [!info]- But how do we get all the public keys?
+> [!question]- But how do we get all the public keys?
 > Trusted authorities' public keys are **pre-installed in most operating systems and web browsers**.
 Trusted **Certificate Authorities (CAs)** like "Let's Encrypt", "DigiCert", and others have their public keys embedded in a **"root certificate store,"** which is maintained and updated by the OS or browser developers.

 > [!success] Is it reliable?
 Yes